simeononsecurity/simeononsecurity.ch/content/articles/who-designates-whether-information-is-classified/index.en.md

 ## Who Designates Whether Information is Classified?

 The authority to **designate whether information is classified** rests with specific individuals who have been granted **Original Classification Authority (OCA)**.
-These are not arbitrary designations—they are carefully controlled positions established through executive orders and government directives.
+These are not arbitrary designations - they are carefully controlled positions established through executive orders and government directives.

 ### Original Classification Authority (OCA)